Plan Your Visit

 Reserve time in your schedule to explore Hale 'Ohu's historic property.
 Arrive between 3 and 6 p.m. so that you can relax, walk-through our well-maintained garden or take a short stroll along our Rainforest Walk.

 2400 Fahrenheit – Visit a working glass-making studio and gallery.
-The studio is open Thursday to Monday from 10 a.m. to 4 p.m.
-Tuesday and Wednesday by appointment.
+To schedule an appointment to visit, go to their website.

 Kilauea Kreations – Quaint shop selling Hawaiian-made gifts like quilts, table runners, Hawaiian butters and chili pepper jellies.

-Volcano Art Center in Volcano Village – On Mondays, take a free guided tour of the rain forest from 9:30 to 10:30 a.m. rain or shine on an easy, level trail.
+Niaulani Rainforest Walk– On Mondays, take a free guided tour of the rain forest from 9:30 to 10:30 a.m. rain or shine at the art center.
 During the rest of the week, you can take the self-guided rain forest tour.
-Learn about the Nialani rain forest and the ecological importance as one of the last old-growth koa and ōhia rain forests.
-This location also has ongoing workshops and events as well as exhibitions.
+Learn about the ecological importance of one of the last old-growth koa and ōhia rain forests.

 Volcano Garden Arts – Gardens and art studio located in a historic setting.
 Open daily from 10 a.m. to 4 p.m.
 Includes Café Ono (see the Dining Options section below for more information).